CodeInnovator/Small-Projects/README.md

 11.Collatz Conjecture - Start with a number n > 1.
 Find the number of steps it takes to reach one using the following process: If n is even, divide it by 2.
 If n is odd, multiply it by 3 and add 1.[collatz.js](collatz) (Last Updated: Nov.27.
 2015)

 12.Sorting - Implement two types of sorting algorithms: Merge sort and bubble Sort.
-[Sorting.java](JavaMegaProjectList/src/numbers/JavaMegaProjectList/codeInnovator/Sorting.java) (Lat Updated: Dec.8.2015)
+[Sorting.java](JavaMegaProjectList/src/numbers/JavaMegaProjectList/codeInnovator/Sorting.java) (Last Updated: Dec.8.2015)

+13.Fizz Buzz - Write a program that prints the numbers from 1 to 100.
+But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
+For numbers which are multiples of both three and five print “FizzBuzz”.[FizzBuzz.java]](JavaMegaProjectList/src/numbers/JavaMegaProjectList/codeInnovator/FizzBuzz.java) (Last updated: Dec.15.2015)